rollthecloudinc/quell/README.md

 * Compared to Angular – React, Vue, etc. are complete garbage
 * Frameworks are only limited by understanding and capacity to learn.
 * Keep evolving, improving, innovating, seeking out improvement always.
+* There is always a better way to do things.

 Content Editor
 ![Panels UI](https://smeskey-github-prod.s3.amazonaws.com/projects/druid/github/panels_content_editor_abcd.png)